...But Seriously: Production

+Additionally, while for previous albums Collins transferred his original demos onto 24-track as a basis for the final songs, on ...But Seriously, he decided to record songs from scratch in the studio without using the demo tapes.
+Keyboards and drum machine were put down first, followed by real drums and then overdubs from other musicians, done in a piecemeal way.
+On two songs, including "Something Happened on the Way to Heaven", Collins recorded with a full rhythm section for the basic track, alongside Daryl Stuermer and Nathan East.

 Collins experienced difficulty in naming the album.
 The initial title was Serious Business, before Collins decided against the potential connotations of business or corporations that it may have on the public.
 As the title suggests, the album is a change of pace from the lighter tone of Collins's previous work.
 Collins expanded his focus to the exploration of socio-economic and political themes.
 There is emotional turmoil underneath the polished studio production and many of the songs are unambiguous and unveiled in their melancholy.
 While incorporating political themes, ...But Seriously does not abandon the theme of relationships.
 But unlike some of his earlier work, Collins takes a more mature and reflective approach when looking at the relationships in his life.

 As with his previous albums Collins wrote the sleeve notes by hand because "that's all part of the personal statement"; the exception being No Jacket Required.
 He wrote the text on the "Another Day in Paradise" single on the inbound from the album's European press trip in November 1989.